 Arn presents a nice blend of basic and advanced music theory and manages to present it in an entertaining way with true-to-life examples.
 This way you learn essential theory bits organically and with some practice will be able to make use of your newly acquired knowledge while composing.

-One feature, that’s not directly part of the course itself but still provides plenty of valuable information is the comment section.
-At the bottom of every chapter, you’ll find the chance to engage in a discussion with other students and the tutor(s).
+One feature, that’s not directly part of the course itself but still provides plenty of valuable information is the comment section and the course’s private Facebook group.
+Here, you’ll find the chance to engage in a discussion with other students and the tutor(s).
 It’s enjoyable to see that Evenant’s tutors are very involved and try to answer as much questions as possible and encourage discussion between the students.

-With its massive 26 hours of video content, 150+ pages of lecture, numerous audio and notation examples , Cinematic Music – From Idea To Finished Recording definitely is a mammoth of a course.
+With its massive 26 hours of video content, 150+ pages of lecture and numerous audio and notation examples , Cinematic Music – From Idea To Finished Recording definitely is a mammoth of a course.
 The recent update (which by the way is free for existing students!) brought even more helpful content to the table and really rounds off the whole experience.
 The course presents just the right mixture of theory and practice and is presented in a youthful and entertaining linguistic style everyone can understand.
 The music theory bits, which oftentimes can get a bit dusty, are explained in an easy-to-comprehend fashion and illustrated with useful audio and graphic examples.
 Some chapters are interspersed with helpful tips from professionals or short interviews with orchestral music composers.
 The insane amount of video content helps massively to follow along and to watch theory getting transformed into practice.
 One essential part of the course is the video diary which grants a personal, over-the-shoulder look into the elusive working process of a composer.
 Its no-smoke-and-mirrors approach shows you how little mistakes and happy accidents can sometimes take a composition from ordinary to awesome.

 Cinematic Music – From Idea To Finished Recording is a highly valuable compendium of knowledge for both beginning and intermediate composers alike.
 Although it’s focus lies on creating cinematic orchestral music, most of the music theory tips and production advice easily apply to any other kind of music.

 For the price of $499 (or 4 monthly payments of $139), Evenant’s Cinematic Music course provides you with a huge amount of knowledge, experience and practice, that can drastically help to push your composition skills to a new level.
 The new Platinum Tier option offers you an even more personal experience as it provides private communication with the author, a roadmap for the months after taking the course and exclusive bonus content.
 The Platinum Tier option is available for $1,499 or 2 monthly payments of $749.